-8.4.1 review the adequacy and security of the company's arrangements for its employees and contractors to raise concerns, in confidence, about possible wrongdoing in financial reporting or other matters.
-The committee shall ensure that these arrangements allow proportionate and independent investigation of such matters and appropriate follow up action;

-- 8.4.2 review the company's procedures for detecting fraud; and - 8.4.3 review the company's systems and controls for the prevention of bribery and receive reports on non-compliance.
+- 8.4.1 review the adequacy and security of the company's arrangements for its employees and contractors to raise concerns, in confidence, about possible wrongdoing in financial reporting or other matters.
+The committee shall ensure that these arrangements allow proportionate and independent investigation of such matters and appropriate follow up action; - 8.4.2 review the company's procedures for detecting fraud; and - 8.4.3 review the company's systems and controls for the prevention of bribery and receive reports on non-compliance.

-8.5 Internal audit
+8.5 Internal audit and risk management

-- 8.5.1 approve the appointment or termination of appointment of the head of internal audit; - 8.5.2 review and approve the role and mandate of internal audit, monitor and review the effectiveness of its work, and annually approve the internal audit charter ensuring it is appropriate for the current needs of the organisation; - 8.5.3 review and approve the annual internal audit plan to ensure it is aligned to the key risks of the business, and receive regular reports on work carried out; - 8.5.4 ensure internal audit has unrestricted scope, the necessary resources and access to information to enable it to fulfil its mandate, ensure there is open communication between different functions and that the internal audit function evaluates the effectiveness of these functions as part of its internal audit plan, and ensure that the internal audit function is equipped to perform in accordance with appropriate professional standards for internal auditors; ensure the internal auditor has direct access to the board chairman and to the committee chairman, providing independence from the executive and accountability to the committee; - 8.5.5 carry out an annual assessment of the effectiveness of the internal audit function; and as part of this assessment: - 8.5.5.1 meet with the head of internal audit without the presence of management to discuss the effectiveness of the function; - 8.5.5.2 review and assess the annual internal audit work plan; - 8.5.5.3 receive a report on the results of the internal auditor's work; - 8.5.5.4 determine whether it is satisfied that the quality, experience and expertise of internal audit is appropriate for the business; and - 8.5.5.5 review the actions taken by management to implement the recommendations of internal audit and to support the effective working of the internal audit function; - 8.5.6 monitor and assess the role and effectiveness of the internal audit function in the overall context of the company's risk management system and the work of compliance, finance and the external auditor; and - 8.5.7 consider whether an independent, third party review of processes is appropriate.
+- 8.5.1 approve the appointment or termination of appointment of the head of internal audit; - 8.5.2 review and approve the role and mandate of internal audit, monitor and review the effectiveness of its work, and annually approve the internal audit charter ensuring it is appropriate for the current needs of the organisation; - 8.5.3 review and approve the annual internal audit plan to ensure it is aligned to the key risks of the business, and receive regular reports on work carried out; - 8.5.4 ensure internal audit has unrestricted scope, the necessary resources and access to information to enable it to fulfil its mandate, ensure there is open communication between different functions and that the internal audit function evaluates the effectiveness of these functions as part of its internal audit plan, and ensure that the internal audit function is equipped to perform in accordance with appropriate professional standards for internal auditors; ensure the internal auditor has direct access to the board chairman and to the committee chairman, providing independence from the executive and accountability to the committee; - 8.5.5 carry out an annual assessment of the effectiveness of the internal audit function; and as part of this assessment: - 8.5.5.1 meet with the head of internal audit without the presence of management to discuss the effectiveness of the function; - 8.5.5.2 review and assess the annual internal audit work plan; - 8.5.5.3 receive a report on the results of the internal auditor's work; - 8.5.5.4 determine whether it is satisfied that the quality, experience and expertise of internal audit is appropriate for the business; and - 8.5.5.5 review the actions taken by management to implement the recommendations of internal audit and to support the effective working of the internal audit function;